 The Chain of Consequences: What Actually Happened

 This deep dive covers The Chain of Consequences: What Actually Happened within Prohibition for GCSE History.
-Revise Prohibition in America 1920-1973 for GCSE History with 10 exam-style questions and 14 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 4 of 15 in this topic.
+Revise Prohibition in America 1920-1973 for GCSE History with 12 exam-style questions and 17 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 4 of 16 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position